How to Apply CSS3 Transforms to Background Images — SitePoint

 }

-Note you may need to adjust the pseudo element’s width, height and position.
-For example, if you’re using a repeated image, a rotated area must be larger than its container to fully cover the background:
+Note that you may need to adjust the pseudo element’s width, height and position.
+For example, if you’re using a repeated image, a rotated area must be larger than its container to fully cover the background.

 Fixing the Background on a Transformed Element

 All transforms on the parent container are applied to pseudo elements.
-Therefore, we need to undo that transformation, e.g. if the container is rotated by 30 degrees, the background must be rotated -30 degrees to return to a fixed position:
+Therefore, we need to undo that transformation.
+For example, if the container is rotated by 30 degrees, the background must be rotated -30 degrees to return to its original position:

 #myelement {

-Note: This article was updated in 2020.